-I believe that empowerment is a collective practice and a collective outcome; empowerment is not when one exceptional women gets financially successful but an oppressive system stays in place (that’s empowermyth!).
-Please note, however, that I’m 100% committed to building all of our livelihoods, because we deserve to thrive.
+I believe that empowerment is a personal AND collective strategy that aims to change a collective reality; empowerment is not when one exceptional women gets financially successful but a dehumanizing system stays in place (that’s empowermyth!).
+Please note, however, that I’m 100% committed to building all of our livelihoods RIGHT NOW, because we deserve to thrive.

 I believe that we are all culture makers and that we can use our culture making power deliberately, to create new realities for ourselves and our world.